-Reduce the disease and economic burden of diabetes mellitus (DM) and improve the quality of life for all persons who have, or are at risk for, DM.
+Reduce the disease burden of diabetes mellitus (DM) and improve the quality of life for all persons who have, or are at risk for, DM.

 Many forms of diabetes exist.
 The 3 common types of DM are:

 - Gestational diabetes, a common complication of pregnancy.
 Gestational diabetes can lead to perinatal complications in mother and child and substantially increases the likelihood of cesarean section.
-Gestational diabetes is also a risk factor for subsequent development of type 2 diabetes after pregnancy.
+Gestational diabetes is also a risk factor for the mother and, later in life, the child's subsequent development of type 2 diabetes after the affected pregnancy.

-Effective therapy can prevent or delay diabetic complications.1, 2 However, almost 25 percent of Americans with DM are undiagnosed, and another 57 million Americans have blood glucose levels that greatly increase their risk of developing DM in the next several years.3 Few people receive effective preventative care, which makes DM an immense and complex public health challenge.
+Effective therapy can prevent or delay diabetic complications.1,2 However, about 28 percent of Americans with DM are undiagnosed, and another 86 million American adults have blood glucose levels that greatly increase their risk of developing type 2 DM in the next several years.3 Diabetes complications tend to be more common and more severe among people whose diabetes is poorly controlled, which makes DM an immense and complex public health challenge.
+Preventive care practices are essential to better health outcomes for people with diabetes.4

 Why Is Diabetes Important?

-DM affects an estimated 23.6 million people in the United States and is the 7th leading cause of death.3 DM
+DM affects an estimated 29.1 million people in the United States and is the 7th leading cause of death.3 Diagnosed DM:

-- Increases the risk of heart disease by 2 to 4 times.
+- Increases the risk of heart attack by 1.8 times

-- Is the leading cause of kidney failure, lower limb amputations, and adult-onset blindness.3, 4
+- Is the leading cause of kidney failure, lower limb amputations, and adult-onset blindness3,4,5

-The rate of DM continues to increase both in the United States5, 6 and throughout the world.7 Due to the steady rise in the number of persons with DM, and possibly earlier onset of type 2 DM, there is growing concern about:
+The number of DM cases continues to increase both in the United States and throughout the world.6 Due to the steady rise in the number of persons with DM, and possibly earlier onset of type 2 DM, there is growing concern about:

-- The possibility of substantial increases in diabetes-related complications
+- The possibility of substantial increases in prevalence of diabetes-related complications in part due to the rise in rates of obesity

 - The possibility that the increase in the number of persons with DM and the complexity of their care might overwhelm existing health care systems